 The charges arose from a fire at Briggs's home on April 15, 1993.
 The State charged Briggs with one count of arson and one count of submitting a fraudulent insurance claim.
 A jury acquitted Briggs of the arson charge, but found him guilty of submitting a fraudulent insurance claim.
 Briggs filed a postconviction motion, which was denied.
 This appeal followed.

 Briggs consistently asserted at trial, as he does on appeal, that § 943.395(1) and (2), STATS., require the State to specify which items on the proof of loss are allegedly false and to prove that the amount of the fraudulent portion of the claim exceeded $1,000.
 The trial court rejected Briggs's interpretation, holding that the State need only prove the following four elements: (1) Briggs prepared or subscribed to a proof of loss to be used in support of a claim for payment; (2) the proof of loss was false or fraudulent; (3) Briggs knew the proof of loss was false or fraudulent; and (4) Briggs prepared or signed the proof of loss with the intent to defraud the insurance company.
-The question of the claim's value was to be answered by the jury only upon *285 a finding that the State had proved all four elements of the offense beyond a reasonable doubt.
+The question of the claim's value was to be answered by the jury only upon

-The trial court's interpretation of § 943.395(1) and (2), STATS., gives rise to Briggs's first two arguments on appeal.
+The trial court's interpretation of § 943.395(1) and (2), Stats., gives rise to Briggs's first two arguments on appeal.
 First, Briggs contends that the trial court's interpretation is erroneous as a matter of law and the jury instructions were also flawed because they were incorrectly based on that interpretation.
 Briggs contends that the statute requires proof that the false or fraudulent portion of the claim exceeded $1,000, not merely that the total amount of all items making up the whole claim exceeded $1,000.

-Briggs's second argument is that his right to a unanimous verdict was violated because, based on his proffered interpretation of § 943.395, STATS., the State had the burden of specifying in its information and complaint the items on the proof of loss alleged to be false or fraudulent and proving them at trial.
+Briggs's second argument is that his right to a unanimous verdict was violated because, based on bis proffered interpretation of § 943.395, Stats., the State had the burden of specifying in its information and complaint the items on the proof of loss alleged to be false or fraudulent and proving them at trial.
 Briggs argued that the danger existed that the jury's verdict would not be unanimous because the jurors would neither be instructed nor required to agree on the specific item or items that Briggs falsely or fraudulently included on the proof of loss.
 The trial court consistently rejected Briggs's interpretation of the statute, and we do the same.

-Section 943.395, STATS., contains the following language:
+Section 943.395, Stats., contains the following language:

 (1) Whoever, knowing it to be false or fraudulent, does any of the following may be penalized as provided in sub.
 (2):